Risk Factors for Cervical Dysplasia

 Treatments for Cervical Dysplasia

 The treatment of cervical dysplasia depends on many different factors, including the severity of the condition and the age of the patient.
-For mild cervical dysplasia, often only continued monitoring with repeat Pap tests is needed for women ages 20 and younger.
+For mild cervical dysplasia, often only continued monitoring with repeat Pap tests is needed.
 For older women with mild cervical dysplasia, usually no treatment is needed unless mild cervical dysplasia has persisted for two years, progressed to moderate or severe cervical dysplasia, or there are other medical problems.

 Treatments for cervical dysplasia include two of the procedures also used for diagnosis: cone biopsy or LEEP.